mongodb/docs-app-services/docs-release-notes.md

 ## Device Sync

-- App Builder/Configure & Connect to an Edge Server: Rename to "Edge Server" from "Tiered Device Sync" and make the page public
+- App Builder/Configure & Connect to an Edge Server: Rename "Tiered Device Sync" to "Edge Server" and make the page public
 - Migrate Sync Modes: Add .NET SDK v11.1.0 as a minimum SDK version that supports Partition-Based Sync to Flexible Sync migration

 ## Other